JonathanAsamoah/Portfolio-DataScience/README.md

 # Portfolio

 This repository contains some of my projects in the area of Data Science.
-The projects are mostly related to the common tasks in the domain of Data Science data wrangling, visuliatzion, statistics and machine learning.
+The projects are mostly related to the common tasks in the domain of Data Science data wrangling, visualization, statistics and machine learning.
 The [Remarks](#Remarks) section of this document contians some general informations to run the projects.
-The [List of Projects](#List-of-Projects) section list all projects in this repository and is followed by the [Projects Short Description](#Projects-Short-Description) section that contains a short explanition of the projects, a link to the project, highlights the technologies and the data used.
+The [List of Projects](#List-of-Projects) section lists all projects in this repository and is followed by the [Projects Short Description](#Projects-Short-Description) section that contains a short explanition of the projects, a link to the project, highlights the technologies and the data used.

 # Remarks